lyh-06/Paragraph_Splitter/README.md

 # Paragraph_Splitter
-Simple code that splits a piece of text into sentences, numbered by paragraphs, and saves it into an Excel file
+Simple code that splits a piece of text into sentences and saves it into an Excel file, numbering by paragraph

 For Josh